seanpm2001/URLL/RepoData/Description/GitHub/OldVersions/English/USA/README.md

-🖇️🧲️⛓️🔗️💾️ The official URLL (URL List) software implemenation.
+🖇️🧲️⛓️🔗️💾️ The official URLL (URL List) software implementation.
 See also: :octocat: https://github.com/seanpm2001/URLL-Specification/